Don Toliver: Early life

-Toliver was born and raised in Houston, Texas.
-His father was a rapper during the Swishahouse movement in the early 2000s, and would commonly play music around him growing up.
+Toliver was raised in the Alief neighborhood of Houston, Texas.
+Alief is sometimes known as S.W.A.T.
+(South West Alief Texas).
+Performers such as Beyonce and Lizzo also came from this area.He attended Hastings High School.
+His father was a singer and rapper associated with independent Houston record label Swishahouse, and would commonly play music around him growing up.
+Don grew up listening to Michael Jackson and Usher.
+He was also influenced by listening to Swishahouse Classics.

 Career

 2017: Playa Familia and singles

-On May 17, 2017, Toliver released a collaborative mixtape, titled Playa Familia, with Yungjosh93.
+Toliver's first release was a 2017 collaborative mixtape with Yungjosh93 titled Playa Familia.
 In late 2017, Toliver released the solo singles, "I Gotta" and "Diva".
 In March 2018, he signed to Atlantic Records and rapper Chedda Da Connect's record label We Run It Entertainment, in conjunction with Artist Partner Group.
 Also in early 2018, Toliver released "Make Sumn" and "Checks", each accompanied with music videos.

-2018–2020: Breakthrough, Cactus Jack and Heaven or Hell
+2018–2020: Cactus Jack and Heaven or Hell

 In July 2018, Toliver released the single "Holdin' Steel" featuring Dice Soho.
 The song was also accompanied by a music video.
 On August 2, Toliver released his major label debut mixtape, Donny Womack, along with a music video for the song "Diamonds".
+Travis Scott became aware of Toliver and invited him to many sessions.
+Toliver later called Scott "the OG,my CEO".

 The following day, on August 3, 2018, Travis Scott released his third studio album, Astroworld, on which Toliver was featured on the 13th track, "Can't Say".
 The single was later accompanied by a video that was sponsored by Yves Saint Laurent.
-On August 6, it was announced that Toliver had signed to Scott's Cactus Jack imprint label.
+On August 6, it was announced that Toliver had signed to Scott's Cactus Jack imprint label, a joint venture with Atlantic Records.
 Toliver appeared alongside Scott, Nav, Sheck Wes and Gunna in the music video for Nav's single "Champion", which Scott was featured on.
 In September, his single "Diva" was later remixed by rapper Kevin Gates.

 After his appearance on Astroworld, Toliver released several singles under the Cactus Jack label throughout 2019 including: "Back Up" featuring Wiz Khalifa, "Best You Had", "Can't Feel My Legs", and "No Idea".
 The song "No Idea" eventually became a viral sensation on social media/video sharing platform TikTok.
 In November 2019, Toliver accompanied Scott during the second Astroworld Festival.
 On December 13, Toliver released the music video for "Can't Feel My Legs".
-On December 27, Toliver along with other Cactus Jack members, known as JackBoys, released the compilation album JackBoys.
-Toliver, alongside Scott and Luxury Tax, contributed on the songs "Gang Gang" with Wes, "Had Enough" by Toliver featuring Quavo and Offset of the hip hop trio Migos, and "What to Do?" by JackBoys and Scott featuring Toliver.
+Toliver featured on the December 2019 Cactus Jack compilation album JackBoys.